-I was working when I got his text message and couldn't help, but stop and reflect on the great memories my childhood baseball hero gave me.
-How sad I felt that Tom Seaver died.
+On August 31st, 2020 Tom Seaver passed at age 75.
+I couldn't help but reflect on the great memories my childhood baseball hero gave me.
+How sad I felt the day Tom Seaver died.

 Tom Seaver was great in so many aspects.
 Seaver had quite a memorable 20-year career in baseball.
 I'm grateful many of those years were with my favorite team; the New York Mets.